kjtanaka/teefaa/doc/source/index.rst

 System.
 It allows you to make a snapshot of a running OS and provision it on another baremetal machine.

-Teefaa supports VirtualBox as default, so here's a test with two virtual machines.
+Cloudmesh Teefaa also supports VirtualBox so that you can build a custom OS on a VM on VirtualBox, and then provision the snapshot on another baremetal/virtual machine.
+Means you can easily try Cloudmesh Teefaa with two VMs on VirtualBox to see what Cloudmesh Teefaa actually does.

 First, provision a base system on a virtual machine and make a snapshot. ::